karatelabs/karate-examples/kafka/README.md

 # Karate Kafka

 Karate has native support for Kafka as an optional dependency (non-open source and commercial).
-Enterprise users can find more information here: [Karate Kafka](https://github.com/karatelabs/karate-addons/tree/main/karate-kafka).
+Enterprise users can find more information here: [Karate-Kafka](https://github.com/karatelabs/karate-addons/tree/main/karate-kafka).

 A license is required for running (for e.g. in CI/CD) and a Karate Labs IDE subscription is required per developer seat.